matpalm/rnn_lm/README.md

 we'll examine a number of differing models for this task and report two stats
 1) [perplexity](http://en.wikipedia.org/wiki/Perplexity#Perplexity_per_word)
-and 2) the precision of predicting the second last character.
+and 2) the precision of predicting the second last character (a network should be able to 'remember' this long range dependency)

 ## trivial models